Barsenick/calculator/README.md

 Returns: ```{"result":"117"}```.

 ## Error 422
-If the expression is not valid, the calculator will return the error 422.
+If the expression is not valid, the server will return error 422.

 ``` powershell
  Invoke-RestMethod -Method Post -Uri http://localhost:8080/api/v1/calculate -ContentType 'application/json' -Body '{"expression": "2+++2"}'